Beware of Fake Seed Scams Online this Spring

-Fake Seed Scam #5: Venus Fly Trap Seeds
+Fake Seed Scams #5: Venus Fly Trap Seeds

 Like roses, hydrangeas, orchids and fruit trees, carnivorous plants like the Venus fly trap are notoriously difficult to grow from seed.
 That’s why they are never sold that way by reputable companies.
 Make sure you only purchase them as live plants.
 (And no, Venus fly traps don’t come in this color).

-Fake Seed Scam #6: Bright Blue or Purple Fruit Seeds
+Fake Seed Scams #6: Bright Blue or Purple Fruit Seeds

 From strawberries to watermelon, there are dozens of blue or purple fruit seed scams online.
 If a fruit seed is being sold with an unnatural color, triple-check first: it’s probably Photoshopped.
 (There are some great exceptions to this rule, like yellow watermelon, for example).